Canon T3i vs T5

 - More modern: Reflects 3 years of technical progress since the T3i launch.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the T3i or the T5 handle or perform in practice.
-User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
-This is why hands-on reviews by experts are important.
-The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
-The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the T3i or the T5 perform in practice.
+User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 If you would like to see a different side-by-side camera review, just use the search menu below.
 There is also a set of direct links to comparison reviews that other users of the CAM-parator app explored.

 Below is a side-by-side comparison of the specs of the two cameras to facilitate a quick review of their differences and common features.

 |Camera Model||Canon T3i||Canon T5|

 |Camera Type||Digital single lens reflex||Digital single lens reflex|